 Electives may be taken in any academic discipline.
 Pass/fail credit, up to a maximum of 18 credits, may be applied toward electives only.
+Many related requirements for the major may be applied to electives.

-Total Major, Minor, and Elective Requirements
+Total Minor and Elective Requirements